KaviRajVedi/freecodecamp/README.md

 # freecodecamp
-A non-profit organization helping people learn to code.
+freeCodeCamp.org is a nonprofit organization helping thousands of people learn to code for free.
+This respository captures my personal solutions to the responsive web design projects